gaehlerm/SoftwareEngineering/README.md

 # 41. Code review

-// see chapter code review in SEG (software engineering at google)
+"The computer was born to solve problems that did not exist before." — Bill Gates

+[software engineering at google]

-Code reviews are important to improve the quality of the code.
-This does not work without some criticism.
+Code reviews are important for spreading knowledge and to improve the quality of the code.
+This does not work without some criticism, so it needs a little bit of intuition to know how to criticize the code without insulting the author.
+Most important of all, you have to critisize the code, rather than the author of it.
+But let's first have a look at how the whole code review process got started.

 A long time ago, in a kingdom far away, software developers started cooperating.
 They shared their code.
 They started working on the same code.
 At the same time.
 And problems started creeping up.
 They needed some software to control the different versions of the code.